ehren/ceto/README.md

     # map: std.map = { "1": 1, "2": 2.0}  # error (key-val types must match)
     map: std.unordered_map = { 1: [Foo(1), Foo(2)], 2: [Foo(3)] }
     for ((key, vec) in map:
-        # A range-based C++ for loop is emitted here because map is a value.
-        # Were it a reference (or if a reference to it escapes) a static_assert
-        # that std.size checked indexing iteration is not available would fire.
-        # Use unsafe_for to unconditionally emit a C++ range-based-for.
         std.cout << key << std.endl
         for (foo in vec:
             std.cout << foo.x